ASBKronos/Machine-Learnin/README.md

 * 207 values were randomly removed from the `total_bedrooms` column, so we can discuss what to do with missing data.
 * An additional categorical attribute called `ocean_proximity` was added, indicating (very roughly) whether each block group is near the ocean, near the Bay area, inland or on an island.
 This allows discussing what to do with categorical data.

-Note that the block groups are called "districts" in the Jupyter notebooks, simply because in some contexts the name "block group" was confusing.
+Note that the block groups are called "districts" in the colab files, simply because in some contexts the name "block group" was confusing.

 ## Data description